Eusociality: History

 Weaver ants, here collaborating to pull nest leaves together, can be considered eusocial, as they have a permanent division of labor.

-E. O. Wilson extended the concept to include other social insects, such as ants, wasps, and termites.
+E. O. Wilson in 1971 extended the concept to include other social insects, such as ants, wasps, and termites.
 Originally, it was defined to include organisms (only invertebrates) that fulfilled the same three criteria defined by Michener.

 Eusociality was then discovered in a group of chordates, the mole-rats.

-Some researchers have argued that another possibly important criterion for eusociality is "the point of no return".
+Some researchers such as Crespi and Yanega have argued that another possibly important criterion for eusociality is "the point of no return".
 This is characterized by having individuals fixed into one behavioral group, usually before reproductive maturity.
 This prevents them from transitioning between behavioral groups, and creates a society with individuals truly dependent on each other for survival and reproductive success.
 For many insects, this irreversibility has changed the anatomy of the worker caste, which is sterile and provides support for the reproductive caste.
+This definition would exclude most cases of claimed eusociality in mammals.

 Other researchers have suggested that cooperative breeding and eusociality are not discrete phenomena, but rather form a continuum of fundamentally similar social systems whose main differences lie in the distribution of lifetime reproductive success among group members.
 Vertebrate and invertebrate cooperative breeders can be arrayed along a common axis, that represents a standardized measure of reproductive variance.
 In this view, loaded terms like "primitive" and "advanced" eusociality should be dropped.
 An advantage of this approach is that it unites all occurrences of alloparental helping of kin under a single theoretical umbrella (e.g., Hamilton's rule).